-- 21. In all cases, though, all three elements of the single test must be satisfied in order for a person properly to be said to lack capacity for purposes of the MCA 2005. - 22.
-We now look at these elements in turn.
+21. In all cases, though, all three elements of the single test must be satisfied in order for a person properly to be said to lack capacity for purposes of the MCA 2005.

 (1): Is the person able to make a decision?